 The man sat hunched in the corner of his prison cell, face obscured by unkempt hair that had once been glossy black but was now beginning to run grey.
 Once the man's body had been powerfully built and he had a well-earned reputation as one of the greatest warriors in the world.
 Now he was pitifully out of shape, leading his guards to remark on one occasion that surely here was the only man in the world to gain weight on prison food.
 Once he had been the most powerful bender alive.
 Now his element had been denied to him by some strange, unknown power called forth by the boy Avatar.

-Once he had been Fire Lord Ozai, called the Phoenix King, poised to conquer the known world and rule it as a god-king.
+Once he had been Fire Lord Ozai, called the Phoenix King, poised to conquer the known world and rule it as a god-emperor.
 Now he was broken, powerless, a prisoner of the son he despised.
 Ozai retained just enough dark humor to appreciate the full irony of his situation- apart from continually baiting Zuko with the whereabouts of the boy's mother (how should he know?
-He told the woman to get out- he never said where), it was the only enjoyment he was able to find in his captivity.
+He'd told the woman to get out- he never said to where), it was the only enjoyment he was able to find in his captivity.

 While still Fire Lord, he had heard from the Governor of New Ozai that the captive King Bumi actually enjoyed his imprisonment, seeing it as an opportunity to exercise his nimble mind without distractions.
 Ozai himself just took it as yet another proof that the ancient earthbender was completely insane.

 A guard came to bring Ozai his dinner as the sun slipped past the horizon.
 The prison food was bland mush, but the deposed Fire Lord ate it greedily anyway, if only to deny Zuko the satisfaction of seeing him go hungry.
 When he was through the guard took the bowl and left again, returning to his post near the entrance.
-No guards were posted outside of Ozai's cell- as far as the prison staff was concerned, a firebender with no firebending was a joke, rather than a threat.
+No guards were posted directly outside of Ozai's cell- as far as the prison staff was concerned, a firebender with no firebending was a joke, rather than a threat.
 Ozai, for his part, was inclined to agree with them, and cursed the Avatar again for his predicament.

 Night had fallen now, and the only light in the cell was a thin sliver of pale moonlight.
 Then it too vanished behind a cloud, and Ozai realized that he was no longer alone.